christianbator/zed-open-capture-mac/README.md

 The following examples are built:
 - opencv_video_stream
   - Usage: `./opencv_video_stream (yuv | greyscale | rgb)`
-  - Displays the connected ZED camera feed with OpenCV with the desired colorspace
+  - Displays the connected ZED camera feed in the desired colorspace with OpenCV

 ## Documentation